Updated Oct. 31, 2013

 Key initiatives that fall within the Remove subprogram include:

-- Repatriating Russian-origin HEU fresh and spent fuel from Russian-designed research reactors worldwide to Russia;
+- Repatriating Russian-origin highly enriched uranium (HEU) fresh and spent fuel from Russian-designed research reactors worldwide to Russia;

 - Repatriating U.S.-origin HEU and LEU spent nuclear fuel from research reactors to the United States;